neil-morrison44/pocket-sync/README.md

 ## Philosophy

 - What this purposely _isn't_ is a way to install 100 Cores in 20 seconds without really knowing what any of them are
 - I'll not be adding any sort of "Install All" button to the UI, instead it's a slower process of choosing what cores you're interested in & seeing them, including links to support whoever put the time into getting the core onto the Pocket, in more detail.
+Also, with the number of cores coming from github now you'll run into rate limiting if you try and pull them all down at once.
 - I'll not be supporting customising the `video.json` files (e.g. to add "Full Screen" modes), since I think this should be up to the core authors / users advanced enough to edit their own JSON (and deal with it if they break things).
 The app'll always allow you to opt out of any incoming `video.json` file though & if Analogue introduces a way to customise the video out without conflicting with the core author's files then I'll support it.

 ## Roadmap

+### Done

+- Hopefully get the saves backups working how I'd planned (close enough)
+- Support for adding custom images from PNGs, editing platform data, etc
+- Improve Search

 ### Soon

 - Installing / Checking for firmware updates
-- Hopefully get the saves backups working how I'd planned
-- Support for adding custom images from PNGs, editing platform data, etc
+- Save State management (search, bulk delete etc)

 ### Longer term

+- Autobackup on connection
 - Library viewing / editing once that's rolled out
-- Save State management (search, bulk delete etc)
 - Add back MiSTer save file sync (don't really want to touch it if there's a chance I'll clopper MiSTer files with a bunch of incompatiable Genesis saves)

 ## FAQs